 A school zone slow down 40 km/h sign in the foreground of Crosstown Elementary.

-School slow zones on arterials pilot
+School slow zones on arterials program

 What you need to know